FACTBOX-Trump vs. Biden: Quotes from the final presidential debate

 FOREIGN POLICY

 Biden: “He’s legitimized North Korea.
-He’s talked about his good buddy (leader Kim Jong Un), who’s a thug, a thug.
-And he talks about how we’re better off when North Korea is much more capable of firing a missile that is able to reach U.S. territory. “
+He’s talked about his good buddy (leader Kim Jong Un), who’s a thug.
+And he talks about how we’re better off when North Korea is much more capable of firing a missile that is able to reach U.S. territory.”

 Trump: “You know what?
 North Korea - we’re not in a war.
 We have a good relationship.”